The '59 Sound Lyrics

-I hope it's something quiet and minor and peaceful and slow.
+I hope it's something quiet, minor, peaceful, and slow

-'Cause the chains I been hearing now for most of my life,
+And the chains I've been hearing for most of my life

 Did you hear the rattling chains in the hospital walls?